benwiz/graphics/README.md

 ## To Do

 - UI
+  - Images should load with better ratios
-  - File upload should be done by clicking on the start image div
+  - Images should not be wider than the width of the banner
+  - Make images easy to open into a new tab or download on click
+- Feature Detections
+  - Actually use CV

 ### Later